Dang district, India: Kings of Dang

 The five Royal Bhil Kings of Dangs are currently the only hereditary rulers in India.

-Before Independence several wars were fought between the five tribal kings of Dang and the British Raj.
-According to the history of Dang, the biggest war to took place at 'Lashkaria Amba', in when the kings of all the five states joined together to protect Dang from British rule.
+Before Independence several wars were fought between the five tribal kings of Dang and the Company.
+According to the history of Dang, the biggest war to took place at 'Lashkaria Amba', in when the kings of all the five states joined to protect Dang from the British.
 The British were beaten and agreed to a compromise.

-As per the treaty signed in 1842 the British were allowed to use the forests and their natural products against which they had to pay around 3,000 silver coins to the five kings.
-Currently the kings receive a monthly political pension by the Government of India, which is the main source of their income.
-This payment is continued even though all privy purses for the Princely states of India were stopped in 1970 since the agreement was between then monarchy of Dangs and the British.
+As per the treaty signed in 1842 the Company allowed to use the forests and their natural products against which they had to pay around 3,000 silver coins to the five kings.
+Currently the kings receive a yearly political pension by the Government of India, which is the main source of their income.
+This payment is continued even though all privy purses for the Princely states of India were stopped in 1970 since the agreement was between then monarchy of Dangs and the Government of India, not the Crown.

 At the end of each fiscal year during Holi, the kings gather in Ahwa for a traditional royal ceremony, in their richly decorated buggies and bands with tribal dancers, to receive the payment as per the agreement of 1842.
 In ancient Indian Scriptures Dang is known as Danda Aranyaka, meaning 'Bamboo forest'.
 Recently the Dangs Kings have urged the government to protect their depleting forest cover due to illegal logging.

 The five kingdoms are Daher-Amala, Linga, Gadhvi, Vasurna and Pimpri.